Protection for the Future - A Guide to Trusts and Wills

 - Power of attorney

 A power of attorney is a separate document to a will or trust that allows a person to appoint trusted people, called attorneys, to act on their behalf.
-The person granting the power of attorney must be well enough to understand the document at the time they agree to it.
+At the time they agree to it , the person granting the power of attorney must be mentally capable of understanding the document and be able to sign the power of attorney document.

-If a person is too unwell to agree to a power of attorney, an application has to be made to the Court of Protection for the power to make decisions on their behalf.
+If a person does not have sufficient cognitive understanding to enter into a power of attorney, an application has to be made to the Court of Protection for the power to make decisions on their behalf.
 Having a deputy appointed by the Court is time-consuming and expensive.
-The individual will also have no input into choosing the deputy who will manage their affairs.
+The individual will also have no input into choosing the deputy who will manage their affairs, although this can generally be a family member or the Local Authority.

 If an individual wants someone else to manage, for example, their bank account on a temporary basis, then this can usually be arranged by filling in a form at their bank or building society.
-If it is going to be a long term arrangement, then they will need to apply for an ordinary power of attorney.
+If it is going to be a long-term arrangement, then they will need to apply for an ordinary power of attorney.
 This is a document where one person appoints another to manage a matter for them, such as a bank account or a property transaction.
-This could be because they are out of the country, or are physically unable to attend appointments due to a disability.
+This could be because they are out of the country, or are physically unable to attend appointments due to a disability / illness.
 An ordinary power of attorney is not used if the individual lacks mental capacity.

-A lasting power of attorney enables an individual to have protection in place in case they lose their mental capacity in the future.
+A lasting power of attorney enables an individual to have protection in place in case they become impaired and there is a change in mental capacity in the future.

-There are two types of lasting power of attorney (LPA):
+There are two types of lasting power of attorney (LPA).
+You can have one or both of them:

 - A property and financial affairs LPA